BelgianNoise/react-plex-content-request/README.md

 # Web Frameworks / Libraries

-In this reposity I will strive to create the same website using as many different web frameworks as I can, but mainly focussed on Typescript.
+In this reposity I will strive to create a website using as many different web frameworks as I can, but mainly focussed on Typescript.

-## Website concept

-Create a website where people can request new content to be added to my Plex media server.

 ## Features of the website